-The WPCPC also recommends developing residential units in phases, and that Phase 1 be 50-80 units.
+The WPCPC recommends developing residential units in phases, and that Phase 1 be 50-80 units.
 The WPCPC recognizes that the formulation of phases of development will be proposed by prospective developers, and will be influenced by a number of considerations, including the availability of financing, an assessment of market need for proposed development, and the readiness of infrastructure.

-Is there demand for this housing?
+Is there demand for the types of housing being recommended?